cazyw/spotify-playlist-backup/README.md

 ## Design

 Design-wise, working out how the data would display, particularly in mobile view required a fair amount of testing to determine appropriate spacing and to make sure data did not overrun.
 I ended up displaying the track information in a table as this was both appropriate and meant I could literally copy and paste the data, if I wanted to, into excel as well.
 I added some spinning animations to show data was loading/retrieved and further animations to fade in the playlist.
+Displaying the playlists themselves went through a few iterations.

+Initially the playlist data was displayed in a 'table-like' form (playlist owner, name, number of tracks), however I have since changed it to a more modern display that displays the information over two lines and uses font size, weight and colour to differentiate the information.
+The Spotify Developer website has information on spotify colours.
+Something I hadn't thought about was favicons!
+I downloaded one from a free-favicon website.

 ## Conclusion